 Desirable skills = Marketing strategy; Analytics; SEM strategies; Omnichannel

 While some sectors and industries have contracted in the last 12 months, others have grown at such a rate that organisations are scrambling to acquire the skills to help them take advantage of this high-growth period.
 Our survey highlighted the top five sectors as ones to watch for professionals looking to transfer skills to gain high rewards:

-Get in touch with our dedicated digital team today to discuss our huge range of open permanent and contract opportunities in the marketing and technology sectors.
+Get in touch with our dedicated digital recruitment team today to discuss our huge range of open permanent and contract opportunities in the marketing and technology sectors.